-At the outset of 2019, there were 11 files carried forward from the previous year which were still in the process of investigation.
-In addition, 21 new complaints were filed with the College and referred to the Inquiry Committee for investigation.
-The Inquiry Committee also initiated 16 own motion investigations against registrants without receiving a formal written complaint.
-The Inquiry Committee issued 19 disposition decisions.
-There were no cases involved fitness to practice issues and no cases of boundary violations.
+At the outset of 2021, there were 11 files carried forward from the previous year which were still in the process of investigation.
+In addition, 18 new complaints were filed with the College and referred to the Inquiry Committee for investigation.
+The Inquiry Committee also initiated 4 own motion investigations against registrants without receiving a formal written complaint.
+The Inquiry Committee issued 16 disposition decisions.
+There were no cases involving fitness to practice issues and no cases of boundary violations.

-Of the 19 investigations that were concluded in 2019, the Inquiry Committee obtained consent orders under s.
-33(6)(c) of the HPA in relation to two complaint files with terms that required the registrants in question to undertake not to repeat the conduct, to undertake remedial action, and to agree to monitoring through random audits by a College appointed inspector.
+Of the 16 investigations that were concluded in 2021, the Inquiry Committee obtained consent orders under s.
+33(6(c of the HPA in relation to 5 complaint files with terms that required the registrants in question to undertake not to repeat the conduct, to undertake remedial action, and to agree to monitoring through random audits by a College appointed inspector.